 - Since loan requirements vary from lender to lender, do careful research.
 Some may require that you meet the same standards as if you were applying for a home mortgage, whereas others have little to no requirements at all.
 If you do have a difficult time getting a bad credit bridging loan, you may need to look to alternative financing options.

 From securing a bridge loan to working alongside a real estate investment partner, there are several ways you can still pursue your house-flipping dreams on a budget.
 Another way to propel your property makeovers forward is by converting your current home’s equity to cash.
 This is a great option to consider if you’re having a hard time getting a bridge loan or home equity loan with bad credit.

-At EasyKnock, we make it easy for you to convert your home equity into cash—regardless of income or credit score—through our sale-leaseback program.
-By selling your house to EasyKnock, you’ll get the cash you need to finance your flipping projects in a matter of weeks, all without the need for a real estate agent.
-Then, you can stay in your home as a renter with the option to buy it back later or have EasyKnock sell it on the open market—whatever you decide, it’ll be on your schedule.
+A sale-leaseback program makes it easy for you to convert your home equity into cash—regardless of income or credit score.
+By selling your house, you’ll get the cash you need to finance your flipping projects in a matter of weeks, all without the need for a real estate agent.
+Then, you can stay in your home as a renter and some programs provide you with the option to buy it back later or sell it on the open market—whatever you decide, it’ll be on your schedule.